harrisoncramer/ts-react-dockerized/README.md

 - React Router for routing
 - Google Analytics for usage tracking and metrics
 - Jest for Testing
-- Material-UI components for boostrapping
+- React Bootstrap
-- Node-Sass for CSS
+- Node-Sass for SCSS
-- Use-Query-Params for query string parsing

 It's built to use a GraphQL backend, like [this](https://github.com/KingOfCramers/typeorm-typegrapqhl-api) one.